Guides

 - How TP / SL / max-hold workThree exit gates fire whichever comes first: take-profit, stop-loss, or a hard time limit.
 Conceptual primer โ no formulas.

 - Reading the cumulative P&L chartThe /app chart plots the running sum of every closed trade's net P&L in USD.
-Real numbers from your subaccount โ not a simulated $1000 backtest.
+Real numbers from your account โ not a simulated $1000 backtest.

 - Reading the /backtest chartsThe backtest page shows per-coin per-year P&L grids, drawdown timelines, and the out-of-sample split.
 Quick reference for what each panel means.